ITRS-Group/cordial/gdna/README.md

   >  $ geneos set licd options+="-report detail"
   >  $ geneos restart licd
   >  ```

-  >
+  > [!NOTE]
-  > 💡 Restarting the `licd` process should have no effects on your Geneos installation as Gateways cache license tokens for when the license daemon is not available.
+  > Restarting the `licd` process should have no effects on your Geneos installation as Gateways cache license tokens for when the license daemon is not available.

 * Access to newer `licd` summary reports